 - 4.1.
 Data Sharing - YPS and the core team undertake to develop alternative methods of data capture to automate processes and ensure that fund member data held is accurate and up to date.
 The employer will commit to the online/electronic requirements of YPS and the core team. - 4.2.
-Self service YPS undertakes to develop member and employer self service system functionality to improve customer service and provide instant access to pension information.
-The employer will commit to the use of the self service system.
+Self-service YPS undertakes to develop member and employer self-service system functionality to improve customer service and provide instant access to pension information.
+The employer will commit to the use of the self-service system and commit to promote member self service to their active members.

-3. ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part C: EMPLOYER UNDERTAKINGS
+APPENDIX A - 3.
+ADMINISTRATION STRATEGY & COMMUNICATIONS POLICY - Part C: EMPLOYER UNDERTAKINGS

 - 4.3. e-forms YPS undertakes to develop alternative methods of data capture to automate processes and ensure that fund member data held is accurate and up to date, including the development of e-forms.
 The employer will commit to the online/electronic requirements of Your Pension Service, including the requirement to use e-forms. - 4.4.
 Access The Employing Authority can authorise that specified employees are granted access to all active fund member records for that employer using Altair Employer Services.
 The employer must be satisfied that the individuals that are authorised have received appropriate information security training, and that system access is used for pension administration purposes only.
-The employer must observe its obligations under the Data Protection Act 1998 (or any legislation which amends or replaces this Act) arising in connection with use of the account and must not do anything which might imply a breach by Your Pension Service of such Act.
+The employer must observe its obligations under the General Data Protection Regulations from May 2018 implemented under the Data Protection Act 2018 arising in connection with use of the account and must not do anything which might imply a breach by Your Pension Service of such Act.
 The employer shall comply with obligations equivalent to those imposed on a data controller by the seventh principle of the Data Protection Act.